 As a real estate investor, you know that the success of your rental property hinges on more than just buying in the right location and ensuring the property is in good condition.
-One crucial aspect often overlooked is the property manager’s ability to generate consistent, positive cash flow.
+One crucial aspect often overlooked is the property manager’s or PM’s ability to generate consistent, positive cash flow.

 In this article, we’ll dive into why rental property cash flow is the most critical metric for evaluating your property manager, and how focusing on it can lead to better decision-making and increased profits.